jimpil/cryptohash-clj/README.md

 - [BCRYPT](https://en.wikipedia.org/wiki/Bcrypt)
 - [SCRYPT](https://en.wikipedia.org/wiki/Scrypt)
 - [ARGON2](https://en.wikipedia.org/wiki/Argon2)
-- optional _stealth-mode_ (zero-ing of arrays passed as input or transiently created)
+- _stealth-mode_ (optional zero-ing of arrays passed as input or transiently created)
 - API for dealing with `char`/`byte` arrays as input (required for _stealth-mode_)

 ### Minor

-- Support for values larger than 72 bytes) in BCrypt (truncate or SHA256)
+- Support for values larger than 72 bytes) in BCrypt (truncate or SHA512)
 - Highly configurable (with modern/safe defaults)
 - Fully spec-ed (but not enforced)
 - Reflection-free (despite the heavy interop)